 Most importantly, the Tort Claims Act requires Notice of your intent to sue within 90 days of the alleged incident.
 That means the public entity that you claim was negligent must be advised of the above-mentioned details within 90 days of its happening.
-This Notice is required even though the time period in which a person must actually file the lawsuit is generally two years.
-Some limited exceptions apply to this Notice provision that can extend the time period but generally, if the correct public entity does not receive timely Notice within 90 days, your potential lawsuit will be barred.
+This Notice is a requirement, even though the time period in which a person must actually file the lawsuit is generally two years.
+Some limited exceptions apply to this Notice provision that can extend the time period.
+But generally, if the correct public entity does not receive a timely notice within 90 days, your potential lawsuit will end up barred.

-If You Are Injured by a New Jersey State Employee, Seek Expert Legal Help Now
+If You Get an Injury by a New Jersey State Employee, Seek Expert Legal Help Now